 Subject Matter Experts (SMEs) are the brains within your company, the ones highly sought after for their insights–insights that can serve as the foundation for high-quality marketing materials.

 It’s usually the marketer’s job to interview the SME.
-These interviews call for significant preparation, attention to detail, and consideration of the SME’s time and energy.
-In the following article, we’ll guide you through SME interview tools and techniques so you can create effective discussions that your SME (and your audience) will love.
+These interviews require significant preparation, attention to detail, and consideration of the SME’s time and energy.
+In the following article, we’ll guide you through SME interview tools and techniques so you can create practical discussions that your SME (and your audience) will love.

 The Importance of Investing in SME Interviews